 Vrndavana, India: October 17, 2005

-[This year, 2006, the appearance day of Srila Bhakti Prajnana Kesava Gosvami Maharaja is on February 15 (which is the 16th in India).
-Below, please find two lectures given on his disappearance day, in Vrndavana, India, on October 17, 2005.
-One lecture was given in the morning and the other in the evening.
-This is the first time these lectures are being sent to you:]
+[Below, please find two lectures given on this disappearance day, in Vrndavana, India, on October 17, 2005.
+One lecture was given in the morning and the other in the evening.]

 Today is the first day of our Urja-vrata, niyama seva and Damodara-vrata.
 Today is also Saradiya-Purnima, the day leading to the full moon night, when Lord Sri Krsna began His performance of the Rasa Dance.
 Today is also the disappearance day of my Gurudeva, nitya-lila pravista om visnupada Sri Srimad Bhakti Prajnana Kesava Gosvami Maharaja.
 On this day he entered the eternal abode of Sri Krsna in the evening, just when the moon was rising.
 Where?
 At the rasa-sthali in Sri Navadvipa Dhama.
 That place is non different from Govardhana.
 At that time we were all present, as our Gurudeva chanted, “Hare Krsna Hare Krsna Krsna Krsna Hare Hare” and entered into nitya-lila.